azer/watch-array/README.md

 ## watch-array

-Lets you subscribe to any changes on native JavaScript arrays.
+Lets you subscribe to any changes made by mutator methods on native JavaScript arrays.
 See also: [new-list](http://github.com/azer/new-list)

 ```js
 watchArray = require('watch-array')